SkoolNotes/Taproot/2020BIO101/KBe20bio101floTripBreakout.md

 # My Food Data
 - Just said 46/50 g protein and figured out a diet
 - Looked up ideal diet for fifteen year old
+- Protein RDIs were by weight, is it really scalar like that?

 ---